Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Introduction

-Without magnetic field, the viscous force on a sphere arises from both pressure and viscous stresses.
-For stress-free and no-slip spheres, \cite{moore1959rise} and \cite{smylie1998viscous,smylie2000the} retained only viscous stresses (normal and tangential, respectively), recovering two-thirds of the total force obtained by \cite{levich1949motion} and \cite{stokes1851effect}.
-As shown by \cite{kang1988drag} for stress-free spheres, the missing contribution originates from the viscous pressure correction induced by boundary-layer radial flow, required to recover the total force.
-This correction can equivalently be obtained using the 'power approach' \cite[§5.13 of][]{batchelor1967introduction}, as discussed by \cite{joseph2004dissipation}.
-Building on these results, we extend \cite{stokes1851effect} and \cite{smylie1998viscous} by including rotational effects and viscously modified pressure contributions, yielding a consistent expression for the viscous drag on a no-slip sphere oscillating in a bounded rotating fluid.
-The MHD boundary-layer approach of BG95—restricted to polar forcing in an inviscid, non-rotating, unbounded fluid—is further generalised to compute MHD drag for both polar and equatorial oscillations, including viscous, confinement, and rotational effects.
-The formulation is finally extended to arbitrary conductivity and permeability contrasts across solid interfaces.
+Even in the absence of magnetic fields, the drag remains subtle because viscous effects arise from both boundary stresses and pressure corrections generated by boundary-layer pumping.
+For stress-free and no-slip spheres, \cite{moore1959rise} and \cite{smylie1998viscous,smylie2000the} retained only viscous stresses, recovering two-thirds of the force obtained by \cite{levich1949motion} and \cite{stokes1851effect}.
+The missing contribution arises from the viscous pressure correction identified by \cite{kang1988drag}, which can also be recovered using the power approach \citep[\S5.13 of][]{batchelor1967introduction}; see also \cite{joseph2004dissipation}.
+Revisiting the bounded problem of \cite{stokes1851effect}, we derive explicit oscillatory solutions and asymptotic force expansions in the slow- and rapid-oscillation limits, providing the basis for extensions to rotating and magnetohydrodynamic fluids.
+We thereby generalise the theories of \cite{stokes1851effect} and \cite{smylie1998viscous} to bounded rotating fluids, including viscously-modified pressure forces, and extend the MHD boundary-layer theory of BG95 from polar oscillations in unbounded inviscid fluids to polar and equatorial oscillations in bounded, rotating and viscous configurations with arbitrary conductivity and permeability contrasts.